Fairness Amidst Non-IID Graph Data: A Literature Review: Mitigating Graph Unfairness

+On the other hand, fair graph generation has emerged as a promising research direction to address bias in graph generative models.
+This area seeks to mitigate biases introduced during graph generation processes, such as degree bias and graph structure bias.
+In the pioneering work, \cite{wang2023fairness} introduces the \textit{Fairness-aware Graph Generative Adversarial Networks ($\rm FG^2AN$)}, which tackle both degree bias and graph structure bias—key factors in ensuring fairness during graph generation.
+Adhering to Rawlsian Max-Min fairness principles \cite{rawls1971theories}, $\rm FG^2AN$ ensures group fairness by focusing on the most disadvantaged subgroups, as determined by the graph reconstruction loss.
+Furthermore, the identification of the root causes of bias in current graph generative models is conducted both theoretically and experimentally.
+More recently, FG-SMOTE~\cite{wang2025SMOTE} adopts graph augmentation to synthesize new samples, thereby improving subgroup representation and mitigating structural biases within graph generation models.

-As with fairness notions, most of the graph fairness methods pay attention to the group level fairness.
+As with I.I.D. fairness notions, most of the graph fairness methods pay attention to the group-level fairness.
 Among them, ensuring neutrality between the learned graph embedding and sensitive attributes enjoys popularity~\cite{wu2021learning,masrour2020bursting}.
-Various learning process such as adversarial~\cite{dai2021say}, disentangle~\cite{buyl2020debayes} and orthogonal~\cite{palowitch2019monet} can be employed to achieve this goal and is typically multiple sensitive attributes applicable and is possibility compositional.
+Various learning processes such as adversarial~\cite{dai2021say}, disentangle~\cite{buyl2020debayes}, and orthogonal~\cite{palowitch2019monet} can be employed to achieve this goal and is typically multiple sensitive attributes applicable and is possibility compositional.
 A major drawback of such processes is debiasing node embeddings without considering relational data given by pairs of nodes.
 Consequently, this line of work seems more tailored for fair node classification but its specificity for other tasks (\textit{e.g.,} link prediction taking node tuples as input) is not always guaranteed.
 Individual level and causal reasoning fairness are able to alleviate this drawback.
 However, the high computational cost associated with finer granularity level evaluation and modeling the causal relations on graphs particularly large scale ones significantly increases the computational challenge.
-In addition, \cite{tang2020investigating} mitigate the degree related performance difference while \cite{li2020dyadic} take the first step to understand and ensure fairness on graphs that are homogeneous in nature.
+In addition, \cite{tang2020investigating} mitigate the degree-related performance difference while \cite{li2020dyadic} taking the first step to understand and ensure fairness on graphs that are homogeneous in nature.